 Chris: We work together at a company called Fictive Kin, where we’re two of the thirteen partners.
 We have a really great team working with us there, all of whom are friends.
 We build web apps, but more than that, we’re building a lifestyle—what we want to do for the rest of our lives.
 That’s the focus.

 I think we have a desire to create things we really love, that we can throw our hearts into and be proud of, and that other people love as well.
 We hope that what we make is meaningful, but in the same way that we don’t try to make Brooklyn Beta too preachy, we also don’t want to hold ourselves to an impossible standard.
 We want everything we make to have a purpose, but not everything has to save the world.

-[To Chris] What is your role within Fictive Kin?
+Tina to Chris: What is your role within Fictive Kin?